 Sir Trevor is Adjunct Professor of Medicine, University of the West Indies, Barbados, and Honorary Consultant Physician and Cardiologist, Queen Elizabeth Hospital, Barbados.
 He is Chairman of the National Commission for Chronic Non-Communicable Diseases, and Barbados Special Envoy for NCDs.
-He is also President of the Healthy Caribbean Coalition: a civil society alliance for combating chronic diseases, and Chairman of the Advisory Committee of the Chronic Disease Research Centre, University of the West Indies.
-Positions held by Sir Trevor over the years include Vice President of the World Heart Federation, President of the InterAmerican Heart Foundation, and President, Caribbean Cardiac Society.
+He is also President of the Healthy Caribbean Coalition, a civil society alliance for combating chronic diseases, and Chairman of the Advisory Committee of the Chronic Disease Research Centre, University of the West Indies.
+Positions held by Sir Trevor include Vice President of the World Heart Federation, President of the InterAmerican Heart Foundation, and President of the Caribbean Cardiac Society.

-Dr Hutchinson is the co-chair of Canada’s Federal/Provincial/Territorial Group on Nutrition and of the multi-sectoral Network on Healthy Eating.
-He serves on a number of nutrition-related committees at the World Health Organization and Pan American Health Organization and has served on health-related committees both at the Organization for Economic Co-operation and Development and at the United Nations.
+Dr Hutchinson is co-chair of Canada’s Federal/Provincial/Territorial Group on Nutrition and of the multi-sectoral Network on Healthy Eating.
+He serves on nutrition-related committees at the World Health Organization and Pan American Health Organization, and has served on health-related committees both at the Organization for Economic Co-operation and Development and at the United Nations.
 He also served as Chair of Canada’s Sodium Working Group.

 Previously, Dr Hutchinson was Associate Director of the Institute of Nutrition, Metabolism and Diabetes at the Canadian Institutes of Health Research (CIHR).
 Before working in the public service, he was a faculty member in the Department of Neurology and Neurosurgery at McGill University.
 Dr Hutchinson has a PhD in Quantitative Genetics and an ND in Naturopathic Medicine.

-Knut-Inge Klepp is the Executive Director of Mental and Physical Health at the Norwegian Institute of Public Health.
-Prior to this he was the Director General of Public Health at the Norwegian Directorate of Health from 2006-2015.
-He is an adjunct professor at the University of Oslo where he served as a full professor in public health nutrition from 1996–2006.
+Knut-Inge Klepp is Executive Director of Mental and Physical Health at the Norwegian Institute of Public Health.
+Prior to this he was Director General of Public Health at the Norwegian Directorate of Health from 2006–15.
+He is an adjunct professor at the University of Oslo, where he served as a full professor in public health nutrition from 1996–2006.
 Prior to this he was a professor in international health promotion at Norway’s University of Bergen.

-Professor Kumanyika served on the World Cancer Research Fund Expert Panels on Diet, Nutrition, and Cancer Prevention (2002-2007) and Policy and Action for Cancer Prevention (2007-2009).
+In the global sphere, Prof Kumanyika is co-chair of the Policy and Prevention Section of the World Obesity Federation and a nutrition advisor to the World Health Organization.
+She served on the World Cancer Research Fund Expert Panels on Diet, Nutrition, and Cancer Prevention (2002–07) and Policy and Action for Cancer Prevention (2007–09).

-Anna Peeters is a Professor of Epidemiology and Equity in Public Health and Head of Obesity and Population Health in the School of Health and Social Development at Deakin University and on the council of the Australia New Zealand Obesity Society.
+Anna Peeters is a Professor of Epidemiology and Equity in Public Health and Head of Obesity and Population Health in the School of Health and Social Development at Deakin University.
+She is also on the council of the Australia New Zealand Obesity Society.

-Mike Rayner is a Professor of Population Health at the Nuffield Department of Population Health and Director of the British Heart Foundation Centre on Population Approaches for Non-Communicable Disease Prevention.
-The Centre, which Dr Rayner founded in 1993, is a World Health Organization Collaborating Centre on Population Approaches for Non-Communicable Disease Prevention and carries out research in two main areas: the burden of cardiovascular disease and the promotion of healthier diets and increased levels of physical activity.
+Mike Rayner is a Professor of Population Health at the Nuffield Department of Population Health and Director of the Centre on Population Approaches for Non-Communicable Disease Prevention.
+The Centre, which Prof Rayner founded in 1993, is a World Health Organization Collaborating Centre on Population Approaches for Non-Communicable Disease Prevention and carries out research in two main areas: the burden of cardiovascular disease and the promotion of healthier diets and increased levels of physical activity.

 Sandhya Singh is Director of Chronic Disease, Disability and Geriatrics at the National Department of Health in South Africa, where her core functions involve non-communicable disease policy development, modelling of services and creating legislative frameworks.